Public support schemes for small and medium-sized businesses

-> According to the BBB’s dedicated webpage, in the first instance, businesses should approach their own provider – ideally via the lender’s website.
+In the first instance, businesses should approach their own provider – ideally via the lender’s website.
 Businesses should also consider approaching other lenders if they are unable to access the finance they need.
 Decision-making on whether the relevant business is eligible for CBILS is fully delegated to the 40+ accredited CBILS lenders.

-> Key features of the scheme:
+Key features of the scheme:

 - Timing: the scheme went live on 23 March 2020 and will run for an initial period of 6 months.

 - Size: the maximum value of facilities that will be backed under the scheme is £5 million.
 The government will provide the lender with a guarantee of 80% of the outstanding facility balance (subject to an overall cap per lender/portfolio).
 However, the borrower will, at all points, remain 100% liable for the repayment of the debt.